dougbutner/web-4/README.md

 	// For this to work, a matrix-like object containing every single possible hashed value for every point of data
 	// ..must be stored on an authentication server for each data input.
-	// Data must also exhibit granularity (snap to an integer path)
+	// Data must also exhibit granularity (snap to an integer path).
+Without granularity, the hashes will never match a new input's hash.

 	// This matrix of values is used to compare the biosecret with in the future
 	// This must be made more efficient to use with today's computers